MehmetBener/CAD-designs/design-log.md

 ---

 ## Notes & Reflections

-### Charge Head
-- Practiced basic block modeling with symmetry and port cutouts.
-- Used fillets and chamfers to soften the design like a real charger.

 ### Map of Türkiye
 - Imported an image of the country using the **Canvas** feature.